Casio Databank: History

 Casio C-80 is the first calculator watch to be ever produced.
 The Databank CD-40 and CD-401 are the first Databank watches, debuting in 1983.
 It is one of the first digital watches developed in the 1980s that allows the user to store information, following a Pulsar model released in 1982.

-Over the years, watches in the Data Bank line gained a variety of features, some of which were world firsts, starting with the schedule and world time (introduced on the DBC-62), phone dialler (DBA-80/800 and DBA-100/900), an electroluminescent backlight, luminous keypads, touch screen (VDB-1000 and VDB-200), voice recording capabilities (DBV-30/300 and DBC-V50/150) and atomic time reception functions (DBC-W150, FKT-2000 and FKT-300) in addition to data storage capabilities.
-Collaboration models of the Data Bank line were also made.
+Over the years, watches in the Databank line gained a variety of notable features, some of which were world firsts.
+These included the schedule and world time (introduced on the DBC-62), phone dialler (DBA-80/800 and DBA-100/900), an electroluminescent backlight, luminous keypads, touchscreen (VDB-1000 and VDB-200), voice recording capabilities (DBV-30/300 and DBC-V50/150) and atomic time reception functions (DBC-W150, FKT-2000 and FKT-300) in addition to data storage capabilities.
+Collaboration models of the Databank line were also made.